AICVHub/Copy-Paste-for-Semantic-Segmentation/README.md

 ---

 # Copy-Paste-for-Semantic-Segmentation
-Unofficial implementation of Copy-Paste method: Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation.
+Unofficial implementation of Copy-Paste method:  [Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation.](https://arxiv.org/pdf/2012.07177.pdf)

+This repo is implementation for semantic segmentation.
+You can use also in instance segmentation.

+We do it at VOC-like dataset.

 ### methods used in this repo: